-- Short text, something like: We’re reaching out before your saved items are put back.
+- Make the text short, something like: We’re reaching out before your saved items are put back.
 We’re always here to help answer any questions you might have.

-- Include one link back to checkout, with a CTA such as “See my checkout”
+- Include one link to the checkout, with a CTA such as “See my checkout.”

-Sierra sticks with this formula.
-“These items are going fast.
+Sierra’s abandoned checkout email follows this formula, with the copy, “These items are going fast.
 Don’t let them get away.”
-They’re not giving away anything extra, as free shipping is a staple once you spend at least $89.
+They’re not giving away anything extra; free shipping is a staple once you spend at least $89.

-You may be tempted to throw in a discount to get your subscriber off the sidelines.
-My concern is that you’re safe-proofing your margins.
-I don’t typically advise any brand to go that route — whether they can swing it or not — yet.
+You may be tempted to throw in a Shopify discount to get your subscriber off the sidelines.
+We don’t advise any brand — whether they can swing it or not — to go that route just yet.